 Concerned about cholesterol?
-Check your grocery list
+Check your grocery list.

-If you regularly enjoy bacon at breakfast or a cheeseburger with fries at night, your diet could be steering you toward high cholesterol.
+If you regularly enjoy bacon at breakfast or a cheeseburger with fries at lunch, your diet could be steering you toward high cholesterol.
 Common in adults and even in children, high cholesterol levels can lead to serious health problems.

-Since high cholesterol levels don’t cause specific symptoms, and can also be affected by your family history, it’s important to have your blood tested periodically.
+Since high cholesterol levels don’t cause specific symptoms, and can be affected by your family history, it’s important to have your blood tested periodically.
 This can be a part of your regular checkups.

 Breaking down the facts on cholesterol

 Cholesterol is a fatty substance in your bloodstream.
 It helps your body build cells, make hormones and vitamins, and digest food.
 While cholesterol is necessary to keep your body healthy, too much of the wrong kind can increase your chances of a heart attack or stroke.